MicrosoftDocs/bot-docs/articles/bot-design-user-experience.md

 <a href="https://qnamaker.ai" target="_blank">QnA Maker</a> and
 <a href="https://azure.microsoft.com/en-us/services/search/" target="_blank">Azure Search</a> are
 both technologies which are designed specifically for this type of scenario.
-For more information, see [Knowledge base bots](bot-design-pattern-knowledge-base.md).
+For more information, see [Design knowledge bots](bot-design-pattern-knowledge-base.md).

 > [!TIP]
 > If you are designing a bot that will answer questions based on structured or unstructured data from